urbit/old-doc/guide/2-cli.md

     readme helo
     ~talsur-todres-talsur-todres/try=>

-Making another change on your destroyer should automatically propigate down to your yacht:
+Making another change on your destroyer should automatically propagate down to your yacht:

     ~talsur-todres/try=> :into %/helo/txt 'back to mars'
     written